davidjbradshaw/iframe-resizer/docs/upgrade.md

 The name of the tag attributes have now been consolidated from `data-iframe-height` and `date-iframe-width`, to the single tag `data-iframe-size`.

-Use off the old calculation options or the old tag names will trigger a deprecation warning in the console with advice on how to update your config.
+Use of the old calculation options or the old tag names will trigger a deprecation warning in the console with advice on how to update your config.

 ### New `direction` option replaces `sizeHeight` / `sizeWidth`